finnpedersenkazes/learning-ts/README.md

 What is State?
 Some examples.
 - The light is on or off.
 - A coin is either head or tail.
-- A dices has the values 1, 2, 3, 4, 5, or 6.
+- A dices on the table shows one of these values 1, 2, 3, 4, 5, or 6.

 There is one rule to observe and this is very important.
 Your application must never get into an illegal state.
 We are going to observe that illegal states are impossible.

-The reason is that quite often bugs, unexpected behavious and erros are all due to your application getting into some kind of unforseen state.
+The reason is that quite simple: Bugs, unexpected behavious and errors are all due to your application getting into some kind of unforseen state.
-So having control over your state is a fundamental condition for having a robust application.
+So having control over your state is a fundamental condition for having a **robust application**.

-That does not mean that everything is alwasy going as expected, but we are planning for it.
+That does not mean that everything is always going as expected, but we are planning for it.
-A failed state might also be a legal state, as opposed to an illegal state.
+A failed state might be OK, as opposed to an illegal state.

 ### Example 04

-This example will extend out boilerplate to handle the state of the application.
+This example will extend our boilerplate to handle the state of the application.
 We will continue with this pattern in the following examples.

 Our application in example 4 will consist of a button that we can click and a simple text displaying our favorite programming language.